 - 1. Having the required credits for graduation as detailed above - 2.
 Passing the subjects required by Holy Spirit - 3.
-Paying all debts: tuition, fines, and fees. - 4.
-Fulfilling all disciplinary obligations. - 5.
-Participating in the senior retreat, graduation practice, and all other required senior activities - 6.
-Returning all sports uniforms and paying all fees owed to the athletic department
+Completing 100 hours of community service (see Community Service above) - 4.
+Paying all debts: tuition, fines, and fees - 5.
+Fulfilling all disciplinary obligations - 6.
+Participating in the senior retreat, graduation practice, and all other required senior activities - 7.
+Returning all sports uniforms and paying all fees owed to the athletic department.